leonadsouza/database/non-cdb-database-in-exacs/introduction/introduction.md

 ## About this Workshop

-This hands-on workshop provides step-by-step instructions on creating a non-container database in ExaCS using the dbaascli utility.
+This hands-on workshop provides step-by-step instructions on creating a non-container database in Exadata Database Service on Dedicated Infrastructure(ExaDB-D) using the dbaascli utility.

-By default, the database system you create using the OCI console in Exadata Cloud Service creates an Oracle Database 12.1, 12.2, 18c, or 19c using the multitenant architecture with a container database (CDB) with one pluggable database (PDB).
-If you want to create a non-container database in Exadata Cloud Service in OCI, this can be done using the dbaascli utility.
+By default, the database system you create using the OCI console in Exadata Database Service on Dedicated Infrastructure creates an Oracle Database using the multitenant architecture with a container database (CDB) with one pluggable database (PDB).
+If you want to create a non-container database in ExaDB-D in OCI, this can be done using the dbaascli utility.

 Estimated Workshop Time: 1 Hour 30 min